Dedicated people and experienced leadership are the keys to our success.

 Keith is involved in the Eagle Scouts of American Foundation and other philanthropic activities through various church organizations.

-Brian is President and COO of Throne Petroleum Resources LLC, joining the company in March 2017.
+Brian is Chief Operating Officer & President of Throne Petroleum Resources LLC, joining the company in March 2017.
 He has over 26 years of Oil and Gas Operational, Engineering, and Management experience in multiple Basins throughout the world.

 Prior to joining Throne, Brian was Director of Engineering at Freeport McMoRan Oil and Gas for over 9 years.
 In this role, his duties included directing and managing companywide evaluations, planning, and execution of engineering and commercial development of assets worldwide.

 Earlier still, Brian was Vice President of Exploration and Production with Texas Petroleum Investment Company, where he led the company’s efforts in acquiring and exploiting assets along the Gulf Coast while maintaining a low cost structure in conjunction with a growing production asset base.

 Between mid-1998 and 2004, he was a Reservoir Engineering Advisor with Ocean Energy, Inc. He started his professional career as a Petroleum Engineer for Texaco E&P, Inc. in 1990.